SilverZef/updsys-linux-auto-updater/README.md

 	Removes or saves the update record.

 - `Update()` --->
-	This executes the upgrade commands and pipes them to a temporary file named as *(Zypper/Flatpak)_(Log/Log_n).txt)* using '>' / '>>' operator and displays 'Status: ', 'Running:' and 'ERRORS:' sections.
+	This executes the Update commands and writes them to a temporary file named as *(Zypper/Flatpak)_(Log/Log_n).txt* using '>' operator
+	and displays 'Status: ', 'Running:' and 'ERRORS:' sections.

 - `WriteProgress()` --->
-	This displays the *'Progress:'* section of the update by continuosly reading from update record and writing it to the screen.
+	This displays the *'Progress:'* section of the update by continuosly reading from update record and Writing it to the screen.
+This uses ansi sequences to print progress.

 - `Run()` --->
-	This calls all neccessary functions for each update including *Update()* & *WriteProgress()*
+	This prepares the update record and calls **Update** & **WriteProgress** to Run each update.

 ## HOW TO CHANGE COLORS?: